rcr-software/para-rover/README.md

 # Tricky stuff

 The `RH_RF95::recv(uint8_t* buf, uint8_t* len)` function is sneaky!
-- The `len` variable is the number of byes to be copied from the radio's internal buffer.
+- The `len` variable is the MAXIMUM number of byes to be copied from the radio's internal buffer.
 - If it is less than the amount available, you WILL ONLY GET `len` BYTES COPIED
 - If it is greater, then it will be set to however many are copied.
-- Thus, you must always set you `len` variable to RH_RF95_MAX_MESSAGE_LEN before calling `recv` or you might miss some bytes.
-See https://github.com/kenbiba/RH-RF95/blob/master/RH_RF95.cpp#L213 to be further confused.
+- Thus, you must always set you `len` variable to `RH_RF95_MAX_MESSAGE_LEN` before calling `recv` or you might miss some bytes.
+See
+  <https://github.com/kenbiba/RH-RF95/blob/master/RH_RF95.cpp#L213> to be further confused.

-Also see the note in rover.ino about AccelStepper.
+Also see the notes in rover/Motors.cpp about AccelStepper.
 It is tricky.

 # TODO